 In an older house of ours, the heating and cooling worked out perfectly.
 During summer, the basement was cool since it was located below ground.
 During winter, the basement was warm since it housed the furnace.
 Hopefully, you have such an arrangement.
 If not, electrical baseboard heaters are a way to provide fast heat.
 Also, consider the fact that existing HVAC ductwork may be running through the joists of the floor above, which you can tap into for your basement space.

 Egress (the exit point besides the doorway) is an important consideration if you wish for the basement remodel to include a bedroom.
-As a result, many homeowners have been known to unwisely side-step building codes by calling their basement bedrooms by a different name: "sewing room," "workshop," etc. However, building codes are in place for a good reason: they protect individuals, as well as the public at large.
+As a result, many homeowners have been known to unwisely side-step building codes by calling their basement bedrooms by a different name such as "sewing room" or "workshop."
+However, building codes are in place for a good reason: they protect individuals, as well as the public at large.
 A careful check of your local building code will tell you what kind of egress point you need.
 If so, then you will need to undertake the potentially costly task of creating a sizable window to fulfill this requirement.

 Most basements have only minimal lighting.
 But with the height restrictions, you may not be able to install any kind of lighting you want.
 It is for this reason that can lights are popular in basement remodels.
 Can lights provide a significant amount of light, and they tuck neatly up into the space between the floor joists of the level above.